-In physical form the design reflects Dartmouth’s culture of interdisciplinary collaboration, employing a series of transparent boxes that penetrate the opaque modern exterior at entry points, allowing the creativity within to engage the surrounding campus.
+In physical form the design reflects Dartmouth’s culture of interdisciplinary collaboration.
+The build employs a series of transparent boxes that penetrate the opaque modern exterior at each entry point.
+Then also allowing the creativity within students and faculty to engage the surrounding campus.

 150,000sf renovation; 100,000sf addition